-To see a list of all publications, please click here.
+For a list of all publications, please see here.

 Genetic effects on promoter usage are highly context-specific and contribute to complex traits.